Common Names

 Clinical Summary

-Guarana, a bushy plant prevalent in the Amazon Basin, has been used in traditional medicine to treat fevers, headaches, and dysentery.
-Actions of guarana are attributed primarily to the caffeine present in its seeds (2) (3).
-It is promoted as an appetite suppressant, stimulant, as an aphrodisiac, and to alleviate fatigue.
-There are extensive data regarding caffeine and its activity.
+A bushy plant prevalent in the Amazon Basin, guarana is used in traditional medicine to treat fevers, headaches, and dysentery.
+The plant’s physiological actions are attributed to the caffeine found in its seeds (2) (3).
+Guarana is promoted as an appetite suppressant, stimulant, as an aphrodisiac, and to alleviate fatigue.

 In vitro studies indicate that guarana has chemopreventive (11) (12), neuroprotective, (13) and anxiolytic (14) properties.
-Epidemiologic data suggest protective effects against metabolic disorders in elderly populations (15).
-Improvements in cognitive performance and mental fatigue were also observed following supplementation with guarana in healthy adults (16).
+Epidemiologic data suggest protective effects against metabolic disorders in elderly populations (15), and guarana supplementation led to improvements in cognitive performance and mental fatigue in healthy adults (16).

-A few small studies in cancer patients suggest guarana may help reduce chemotherapy-related fatigue, stabilize weight, and increase appetite (22) (25) (26).
+Small studies in cancer patients suggest guarana may help reduce chemotherapy-related fatigue, stabilize weight, and increase appetite (22) (25) (26).
 However, it did not reduce fatigue post-radiation or in patients with head and neck cancers, and some symptoms worsened compared with a placebo (17) (27).
+A meta-analysis also concluded that guarana was not superior to placebo for cancer-related fatigue and that evidence was of low quality (30).
 Further research is needed.

 Mechanism of Action